May 23th, 1940.

 First, because of the weather.
 Throughout the evacuation, skies above Dunkirk were often overcast, grounding the Stukas, Heinkels, and Messerschmitts.

-Second, due conflicting needs.
+Second, due to conflicting needs.
 Dunkirk was just a front.
 And one that key German commanders failed to grasp as important—no one, not even the British, after all, believed such an evacuation possible.

 Paris, which was the primary target for most of the German leadership, rested south.
 And Luftwaffe planes were needed to support the upcoming thrust towards the French capital.